haoyuanz13/Machine-Learning-in-Robotics/Reinforcement_Learning/README.md

 Execution
 ---------
 Add the package to your catkin workspace as well as its dependenices.

-Then run **_'run_FrozenLake.py'_** directly.
+Then execute **_'run_FrozenLake.py'_** directly.
 In the main file, the default grid space is _4 by 4_, you can change to _8 by 8_ alternatively.

 In order to speed up the convergence process (8 by 8 grid case), please change below arguments in the _'run_FrozenLake.py'_:
 **From line 114 to 122, set step size as 1000, iteration time as 500, and horizaon as 30**

 Policy Gradient Optimal